merovex-archival/merovex.github.io/_posts/2015-12-31-automating-scrivener-github-commit.markdown

 <!-- more -->

 There is a parallel series on [copyright and author's work product](/writing/copyright-overview/) that you might consider.
 Jamie already discusses the advantages of GitHub with Scrivener, so this will be a brief article on how I automate the process.
 Naturally, you will want a private repository.
-If you don't have a repository, [create a repository on GitHub](https://github.com/new) I encourage you to create a private one.
+If you don't have a repository, create one a repository on GitHub first.
+I encourage you to create a private one.

 I use Mac OSX, but this process should work for Linux users as well.
 Sorry, Windows Users.
 I've not willingly touched Windows in years, so I do not know how to do this for you.